aschlosser/thesis-template/README.md

 ### Can I use this to write my Thesis?
 Sure.

-### Can I make adjustments to the temnplate and redistribute it?
+### Can I make adjustments to the template and redistribute it?
 Sure.

 ### I don't know how to use this can you help me?
 Nope.
 Google probably can help with most of your troubles.
-This is template requires basic latex knowledge to use.
+This template requires basic latex knowledge to use.
 If you want to extend the documentation you can submit a pull request though.

 ### I found a bug/problem
 Feel free to open an issue and/or pull request.